QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 9. [Lab 7](./labs/lab-final-case.md) - **Architecture Design Session + Hackathon**

-> **Note**: Once you've completed the labs, we recommend deleting the resource group (and all the resources in it) to avoid incurring extra charges.
+> **Note**: Once you've completed the labs, we recommend deleting the resource group (and all the resources in it) to avoid incurring extra charges, unless you want to use this solution as a tool for demos and POCs.

 ## Contact